 So I did some more research (I admit it, I’m a research nut!).

 I compared the best rated credit monitoring services, and found that the top dogs typically offered all 3 credit reports with 3 credit scores and daily 3-bureau credit monitoring.

 The problem was, most of them were either too expensive, or didn’t offer monthly score and report updates.
 Some were updated quarterly, or yearly (not often enough).

 Then I felt like a hit the jackpot!

-In my opinion, FreeScoresAndMore is the best and cheapest way to monitor all 3 credit reports and 3 credit scores, by far!
+In my opinion, IdentityWorks Premium is the best and cheapest way to monitor all 3 credit reports and 3 FICO® credit scores, by far!

-They offer all 3 credit reports, all 3 credit scores and daily 3-bureau monitoring with “credit alerts” and monthly refreshes for your 3 reports and scores.
+They offer all 3 credit reports, all 3 FICO® credit scores and daily 3-bureau monitoring with “credit alerts” and daily updates to your FICO Score (based on Experian data).

 So now I had a clear starting point: